Posted on May 10, 2017 by Eliece Rybak

 Suffering will come to all the saints.
 Consider the verses in Philippians 3:8-10…

 Paul said that he would gladly suffer the loss of all things to win Christ.
 This is in no way trying to earn acceptance with Christ.
-Paul is saying that he would gladly give all he had, all the accomplishments, and all that he was as a Hebrew (verse 5) to be unencumbered to know Christ (verse 10).
-He makes it clear that he stands in the righteousness of Christ by faith (verse 9).
+Paul is saying that he would gladly give all he had, all the accomplishments, and all that he was as a Hebrew (Phil’ 3 verse 5) to be unencumbered in knowing Christ (Phil.
+3 verse 10).
+He makes it clear that he stands in the righteousness of Christ by faith (Phil.
+3 verse 9).
 But verse 10 is telling us that those of us who know Him (Christ), and the power of His resurrection, will suffer.
 It says …”the fellowship of His sufferings, being made conformable to His death”.
 We will be identified with Him in His sufferings.
 The suffering and death of Jesus Christ, He was completely surrendered to His Father at all times.
 He was doing the Father’s will, and did that with no thought to His own will, or the pain He would go through.
 In this …was His strength, courage, peace…and JOY.
 In Hebrews 12:1-2, it tells us…”looking unto Jesus, the author and finisher of our faith, who for the JOY that was set before Him, endured the cross, despising the shame, and is set down at the right hand of the throne of God.”
-I Peter 5:10 says…”But the God of all grace, who hath called us unto His eternal glory by Jesus Christ, after ye have suffered a while, make you perfect (mature), establish (stabilizing grace), strengthen (strengthening grace), and settle you (settling grace).”
+I Peter 5:10 says…”But the God of all grace, who hath called us unto His eternal glory by Jesus Christ, after ye have suffered a while, make you perfect (mature), establish (stabilizing grace), strengthen (strengthening grace), and settle you (settling grace, peaceful grace).”
 Because He is the God of all grace….His grace is sufficient (II Corinthians 12:9)…so He is sufficient.
-It is Him who fills…the scriptures say….
+It is He who fills.
+The scriptures say….
 “He satiates the soul”….of the weary and suffering soul with His Goodness (Jere.31:13b,14,25).

 For those of you who are suffering, may He satiate your soul with His Goodness…He is always Good.
 He cannot be anything apart from Good.
 (The sovereignty of God does not always “feel” good, but He is always Good.)
-Rest in Him.
+Believe in Him; Trust in Him; Rest in Him.

 Here are some thoughts: